njoubert/RaspberryPiChristmasCodingAdventure/README.md

-# The Joubert Family's Christmas Coding Adventure!
+# Dieter, Pierre-Henri and Gleb's Christmas Coding Adventure!

-The Joubert family gets Raspberry Pi computers for Christmas, and embarks on a *Coding Adventure!*
+Dieter, Pierre-Henri and Gleb gets Raspberry Pi computers for Christmas, and embarks on a *Coding Adventure!*

 ### What the hell Niels, what kind of Christmas gift is this?
 Now what?